nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

 #### Why should you do it?
   * You got Lightning Steel somewhere you shouldn't be getting it.
   * Faster Animation than Lulu Thunder.
   * If it crits, you'll have more elixirs to sell to Oaka.
+Double chances of getting Thunder Ball too (2.5% for two weapons).

 #### How to do it
   * Kimahri - Ronso Rage - Seed Cannon after Tidus uses the crane.